October 12, 2017

 An important part of our work in KP also consists of training local healthcare staff.
 We’ve successfully trained 325 local staff members, which means that some of these centers can now be managed directly by Pakistan’s Ministry of Health.
 Our teams have also taken part in organizing health education workshops that deal specifically with vaccinating children and emergency planning for natural disasters.

-In the region of Punjab in the east of the country, cultural and religious traditions prohibit young girls from accessing family planning.
 A quarter of the population in Punjab is between the ages of 9 and 19, and child marriage is common.
 It is estimated that 17% of women in Punjab are married before the age of 17.
 The young age at which many girls are married also increases instances of unwanted pregnancies.

 In Punjab, Doctors of the World aims to improve the quality of, and strengthen access to, family planning services.
 In addition to sexual and reproductive health, domestic violence is also a prevalent issue which greatly affects women and girls in the region.
 In response, our teams also support shelters known as “Dar Al-Amans” for women and girls fleeing abusive relationships.
 In both regions of Pakistan, our teams provide valuable access to healthcare for communities who have been forgotten or discriminated against by the mainstream health infrastructure.